Volcanic eruption in Iceland! It finally happened!

 GET IN TOUCH!

-If you are suitably inspired to visit this active part of the country then you can book Hidden Iceland’s small group tour of the Reykjanes Peninsula.
+If you are suitably inspired to visit this active part of the country then you can book Hidden Iceland’s small group tour of Reykjanes, Volcano and the Lava Tunnel.
 Or if you prefer a private tour so that you can include a trip to the volcano itself then you can simply get in touch and we’ll plan something special together.
 Oh, and make sure to ask for Holly as your guide!

 See you there!